intellij-rust/intellij-rust/CONTRIBUTING.md

 #### Structure

-All test classes are placed in the `src/test/kotlin` directory, while accompanying fixtures are placed in`src/test/resources`.
+All test classes are placed in the `src/test/kotlin` directory.
+There are two ways of providing fixtures for the tests.
+The first one is to put Rust files in `src/test/resources`.

 In the example below `RustFormatterTest.kt` is the test class, `blocks.rs` is the fixture for the initial state and `blocks_after.rs` is the fixture for the